A Guide to Visiting Barcelona in August 2022 | Attractions, Events & More

 Dates: 13 - 19 August

-Every August, the streets of Barcelona's Gràcia district come alive with a week-long celebration that transforms the neighbourhood.
+Every August, the streets of Barcelona's Gràcia district come alive with a week-long celebration that transforms the neighborhood.
 In Barcelona's busy calendar, La Fiesta de Gràcia is a much-anticipated event.
-If you're in Barcelona in August, make a point of visiting Gràcia, the city's uptown neighbourhood, to discover what this distinctive event is all about.
-The idea behind the Gràcia festival is that streets around the neighbourhood vie for the title of best decorated street.
+If you're in Barcelona in August, make a point of visiting Gràcia, the city's uptown neighborhood, to discover what this distinctive event is all about.
+The idea behind the Gràcia festival is that streets around the neighborhood vie for the title of the best-decorated street.